Preparing for Your Home Inspection

 POOLS AND SPAS

 We don’t perform pool or spa inspections.
 If the property has a pool or spa we recommend hiring a pool specialist to inspect these systems.
-The company we recommend for this is Splash & Company, (512) 328-2527.
-Their inspection costs about $200.
+The companies we recommend for this are Swim Pure Pools (512) 266-5798 or Splash & Company, (512) 328-2527.
+Their inspections cost about $200-$250.

 If you have any other questions about the inspection process please check out our Frequently Asked Questions.